mdciotti/QuickHAC-mockups/README.md

 ## Installation

 You will need to run `bower install` in order to install all dependencies.
 This means you need [Bower](http://bower.io).
+You will also need [TypeScript](http://www.typescriptlang.org/) if you plan on editing scripts.

 ## Usage